lmeunier/flask-compressor/README.rst

 Available processors
 --------------------

-Flask-Compressor is shipped with only two processors.
+Flask-Compressor is shipped with 3 processors.
 More processors will be added soon.

 cssmin